oatsfx/Geometric/README.md

 # Geometric
-Multi-purpose Discord Bot written in C# using Discord.NET
+Multi-purpose Discord Bot written in C# using Discord.NET.
+The repository is currently a Work In Progress.